 - The Canadian Human Rights Act protects people in Canada from discrimination when they are employed by or receive services from the federal government, First Nations governments or private companies that are regulated by the federal government such as banks, trucking companies, broadcasters and telecommunications companies.

 - Web Standards for the Government of Canada

 - In the Canadian province of Ontario, the Accessibility for Ontarians with Disabilities Act (AODA) covers provincially-regulated public and private activities and standards have been enacted for the provision of accessible Information and Communications.
-Read the July 2012 A Guide to the Integrated Accessibility Standards Regulation.
+Read the April 2014 A Guide to the Integrated Accessibility Standards Regulation.
 The law is notable as it carries a $100,000.00 fine for corporations that fail to comply, although there has been recent criticism that the law is not being effectively enforced.
 There were five original standards: Customer Service, Information and Communication, Employment, Transportation and Design of Public Spaces.
 A Health Care standard was added in 2016/17, and an Education standard was proposed in mid 2017.

 [Note: this category is for the European Union itself.
 Countries within the European Union listed in their appropriate place in alphabetic order elsewhere on this list]